jean-moulinette/idea-board/server/README.md

   Then, run a mongo daemon on the same host and port that you provided in the idea-project's `.config` file.

-  Once your server is running, run the following node script to bootstrap the mongodb databse.
+  Once your server is running, run the following npm scripts to bootstrap the mongodb database.

   ```
-    node database/scripts/install.js
+    npm run db:migrate
+    npm run db:seed
   ```